ioccc-src/winner/1992/vern/README.md

 the black pieces.
 Moves are entered as a two-digit number specifying the coordinates of the piece to be moved followed by another two-digit number specifying the coordinates of where to move it.
-Rows and columns are numbered starting with (0,0) for the upper-lefthand corner (black's queen's rook) and going to (7,7) for the lower-righthand corner (white's king's rook).
+Rows and columns are numbered starting with (0,0) for the upper-left-hand corner (black's queen's rook) and going to (7,7) for the lower-right-hand corner (white's king's rook).
 For example, the PK4 opening for white is indicated as "64 44".
-Moves are read using scanf() so care should be taken to not enter the wrong number of fields.
+Moves are read using `scanf()` so care should be taken to not enter the wrong number of fields.

 If the move you enter is illegal then you are just prompted again to